alex-gamero/100-days-of-code/r2-log.md

 ### R2D7
 Today was a quiet day.
 I had my last exam of the week, network interfaces, and it went really well.

+### R2D8
+Today was a long day, a long shift at work, but I still reviewed some code at night.